logi-26/psio-game-manager/README.md

 - Works on Linux, Mac and Windows.
 - Works in batch mode on all selected games.
 - Performs CRC-32 checks of each data track using data from the PlayStation Redump project.
-- Merges all multi-bin games into a single bin files.
+- Merges all multi-bin games into single bin files.
-- Generates cu2 files for all games that use CDDA audio.
+- Generates CU2 files for all games that use CDDA audio.
 - Adds game cover images for games that do not have them.
 - Ensures that game names are not greater than 60 characters and do not contain invalid characters.
 - Generates the MULTIDISC.LST file for all multi-disc games and organises them into a single directory.